cloudability/javascript-style-guide/README.md

     var i;
     ```

-  - Module dependencies go at the top of the file and divided into ordered sections:
+  - Module dependencies go at the top of the file and ordered as follows:
-    - Sections ordered by type:
+    - Depedencies as sections ordered by type:
       - Libraries (lodash, react, etc.)
       - Module type (datastores then components, or business logic then models)
       - Templates last